CHEST Journal: Peer-Reviewed. Cutting-Edge.

 CME for CHEST Journal

-CHEST now offers CME credit for journal readers!
-Several articles are eligible each month; look for the symbol throughout the CHEST website.
-To claim, log in to your CHEST account (or quickly create a free one if you're new to CHEST), find the article you’ve read, and complete the posttest.
+CHEST offers CME credit for journal readers!
+View the eligible articles in the CHEST Educational Catalog.
+To claim CME, log in to your CHEST account (or quickly create a free one if you're new to CHEST), find the article you’ve read, and complete the posttest.

 CHEST Critical Care and CHEST Pulmonary image